AndreiCocan/A-Little-Java-to-Go/README.md

 ```
 A `file.go` file will now be created at the same location as `file.java`

 Then, you first need to create the module your code will be in.
-To do that, create a folder in which you will put the go file and init the go module:
+To do that, create a folder in which you will put the `file.go` and init the go module:
 ```bash
 mkdir translatedJava2Go
 cd translatedJava2Go